mscurtescu/secevent/draft-scurtescu-secevent-simple-control-plane.md

 specification uses the following terms:

 {: vspace="0"}
-Event Stream
-: An Event Stream is a configured relationship between a single Event Transmitter and a single Event Receiver, describing one or more methods by which the Event Transmitter may deliver SETs to the Event Receiver.
-Event Streams are unidirectional, with only one Event Transmitter and one Event Receiver.
-Event Transmitters support only one Event Streams for a single Event Receiver.

-Event Stream Management Endpoint
-: A URL hosted by the transmitter; it serves as the stream management API for a stream.
-An Event Transmitter MAY use a single Management Endpoint for multiple streams, provided that the transmitter has some mechanism through which they can identify the applicable stream for any given request, e.g. from authentication credentials.
-The definition of such mechanisms is outside the scope of this specification.

-Add Subject Endpoint
-: A URL hosted by the transmitter used to add subjects to an Event Stream.

-Remove Subject Endpoint
-: A URL hosted by the transmitter used to remove subjects from an Event Stream.

-Verification Endpoint
-: A URL hosted by the transmitter used to trigger a Verification Event to be sent to the receiver.

-Event Stream Management API
-: The API collectively made up by the four endpoints defined above.

 Subject Identifier Object
 : A JSON object containing a set of one or more claims about a subject that when taken together uniquely identify that subject.
 This set of claims SHOULD be declared as an acceptable way to identify subjects of SETs by one or more specifications that profile [SET](#SET).

-Verification Event
-: A special event type for testing Event Streams.
-Receivers can request such an event through the Verification Endpoint.
-Transmitters can periodically send these events to ensure the connection is alive.

 Event Stream Management {#management}
 =======================